lucia-auth/lucia/documentation/content/guidebook/github-oauth-native/electron.md

 ### Setup login callback

-Listen for the deep link callback, parse the url, and send the token to the renderer with the `auth-state-update` event (`preload.ts`).
+Listen for the deep-link callback, parse the url, and send the token to the renderer with the `auth-state-update` event (`preload.ts`).

 ```ts
 // src/main.ts